Two 100 TeV neutrinos coincident with the Seyfert galaxy NGC 7469: Discussion

 Electromagnetic observations of NGC 1068 and NGC 7469 are shown alongside the neutrino fluxes in Fig~\ref{fig:sed} for comparison.
 The estimated flux of NGC 7469 lies at higher energies and is larger compared to the extrapolation of the power-law flux from NGC 1068.
 The estimated intrinsic X-ray flux is lower, but harder, in the case of NGC\,7469.
 Possibly higher-energy photons could be the target for $p\gamma$ interactions in NGC\,7469.

-Detailed modelling of the particle interaction and radiation processes, which are outside the scope of this paper, will help to evaluate the conditions required for efficient neutrino production in NGC\,7469.
+Detailed modelling of the particle interaction and radiation processes, which are outside the scope of this paper, will help to evaluate the conditions required for efficient neutrino production in NGC\,7469. \\ \\ \textit{We acknowledge support from the Deutsche Forschungsgemeinschaft through the Collaborative Research Center SFB 1491 “Cosmic Interacting Matters - from Source to Signal.”}